-Corresponding SDGs

-NCS Sectors Direct Indirect

-21. Information and Communication Technology Goal 9 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation Target 9.c Significantly increase access to information and communications technology and affordable access to the Internet by 2020 Goal 3 Ensure healthy lives and promote well-being for all at all ages Target 3.d Strengthen the capacity for early warning, risk reduction and management of national and global health risks Goal 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all Target 4.b By 2020, substantially expand globally the number of scholarships available to developing countries, in particular least developed countries, small island developing States and African countries, for enrolment in higher education, including vocational training and information and communications technology, technical, engineering and scientific programmes, in developed countries and other developing countries Target 5.b Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women Goal 12 Ensure sustainable consumption and production patterns Target 1.b Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates jobs and promotes local culture and products Goal 16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective,
+Corresponding SDGs NCS Sectors Direct Indirect 21.
+Information and Goal 9 Build resilient infrastructure, promote inclusive and sustainable Goal 3 Ensure healthy lives and promote well being for all at all ages Communication Technology Target 9.c Significantly increase access to information and communications technology and affordable access to industrialization and foster innovation Target 9.c Significantly increase access to information and communications technology and affordable access to the Target 3.d Strengthen the capacity for early warning, risk reduction and management of national and global health risks Internet by 2020 Goal 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all Target 4.b By 2020, substantially expand globally the number of scholarships available to developing countries, in particular least developed countries, small island developing States and African countries, for enrolment in higher education, including vocational training and information and communications technology, technical, engineering and scientific programmes, in developed countries and other developing countries Goal 5 Achieve gender equality and empower all women and girls Target 5.b Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women Goal 12 Ensure sustainable consumption and production patterns Target 12.b Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates jobs and promotes local culture and products Goal 16 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

-Corresponding SDGs NCS Sectors Direct Indirect Target 16.6 Develop effective, accountable and transparent institutions at all levels Target 16.9 By 2030, provide legal identity for all, including birth registration Target 16.10 Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements Goal 17 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development Target 17.8 Fully operationalize the technology bank and science, technology and innovation capacity- building mechanism for least developed countries by 2017 and enhance the use of enabling technology, in particular information and communications technology 22.
-Financing Strategy Goal 17 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development Target 17.1 Strengthen domestic resource mobilization, including through international support to developing countries, to improve domestic capacity for tax and other revenue collection Target 17.2 Developed countries to implement fully their official development assistance commitments, including the commitment by many developed countries to achieve the target of 0.7 per cent of gross national income for official development assistance (ODA/GNI) to developing countries and 0.15 to 0.20 percent of ODA/GNI to least developed countries: ODA providers are encouraged to consider setting a target to provide at least 0.20 per cent of ODA/GNI to least developed countries Goal 3 Ensure healthy lives and promote well-being for all at all ages Target 3.8 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all Target 3.c Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in least developed countries and small island developing States Goal 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all
+Correspon ding SDGs NCS Sectors Direct Indirect Target 16.6 Develop effective, accountable and transparent institutions at all levels Target 16.9 By 2030, provide legal identity for all, including birth registration Target 16.10 Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements Goal 17 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development Target 17.8 Fully operationalize the technology bank and science, technology and innovation capacity- building mechanism for least developed countries by 2017 and enhance the use of enabling technology, in particular information and communications technology 22.
+Financing Strategy Goal 17 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development Target 17.1 Strengthen domestic resource mobilization, including through international support to developing countries, to improve domestic capacity for tax and other revenue collection Target 17.2 Developed countries to implement fully their official development assistance commitments, including the commitment by many developed countries to achieve the target of 0.7 per cent of gross national income for official development assistance (ODA/GNI) to developing countries and 0.15 to 0.20 percent of ODA/GNI to least developed countries: ODA providers are encouraged to consider setting a target to provide at least 0.20 per cent of ODA/GNI to least Goal 3 Ensure healthy lives and promote well-being for all at all ages Target 3.8 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all Target 3.c Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in least developed countries and small island developing States Goal 4 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all